Modeling Adversaries in a Logic for Security Protocol Analysis: A Logic for Security Properties

-A more reasonable interpretation of confidentiality in this particular setting is $X_i\sees_i(n_A)$: the adversary does not explicitly know, that is, cannot compute, whether he has seen the nonce $n_A$.
-Most logics of security introduce special primitives to capture the fact that the adversary can see a message $m$ encrypted with key $k$ only if he has access to the key $k$.
-Doing this hardwires the capabilities of the adversary into the semantics.
+A more reasonable interpretation of confidentiality in this setting is $\neg X_a\sees_a(n_A)$: the adversary does not explicitly know (i.e., cannot compute or derive) whether he has seen the nonce $n_A$.
+Most logics of security, instead of relying on a notion of knowledge, introduce special primitives to capture the fact that the adversary can see a message $m$ encrypted with key $k$ only if he has access to the key $k$.
+Doing this hardwires the capabilities of the adversary into the semantics of the logic.
 Changing these capabilities requires changing the semantics.
 In our case, we simply need to supply the appropriate knowledge algorithm to the adversary, capturing his capabilities.
 In the following section, we examine in more detail the kind of knowledge algorithms that correspond to interesting capabilities.